Table of Contents

 Fig: Typical unions.

-- Type of gas and it’s characteristics.
+- Type of gas and its characteristics.

 - Amount of foreign matter in fluid(gas) streams.